tweag/ormolu/README.md

 infixr 1  =<<
 infixr 0  $, $!
 infixl 4 <*>, <*, *>, <**>

+infixr 3 >~<
+infixr 3.3 |~|
+infixr 3.7 <~>
 ```

 It uses exactly the same syntax as usual Haskell fixity declarations to make
 it easier for Haskellers to edit and maintain.
+Since Ormolu 0.7.8.0
+fractional precedences are supported for more precise control over
+formatting of complex operator chains.

 As of Ormolu 0.7.0.0, `.ormolu` files can also contain instructions about
 module re-exports that Ormolu should be aware of.
 This might be desirable